-After riding in the rain, near the sea or on salt-sprayed roads
+After riding in the rain, near the sea or on salt-sprayed roads remain well into spring.

 Since sea salt or salt sprayed on roads during winter are extremely corrosive in combination with water, carry out the following steps after each ride in the rain, near the sea or on salt-sprayed roads.